AhmedShaikh45/DATA-SCIENCE/README.md

 # MACHINE-LEARNING
-mplemented and evaluated multiple machine learning algorithms across supervised and unsupervised learning, focusing on proper data preprocessing, feature scaling, and model comparison using Python and scikit-learn.
+Implemented and evaluated multiple machine learning algorithms across supervised and unsupervised learning, focusing on proper data preprocessing, feature scaling, and model comparison using Python and scikit-learn.